 About 1st Constitution Bancorp

 1st Constitution Bancorp is a bank holding company headquartered and maintaining its main office in Cranbury, New Jersey with additional offices in Asbury Park, Fair Haven, Fort Lee, Freehold, Hamilton, Hightstown, Hillsborough, Hopewell, Jackson, Jamesburg, Lawrenceville, Little Silver, Long Branch, Manahawkin, Neptune City, Perth Amboy, Plainsboro, Princeton, Rocky Hill, Rumson, Shrewsbury and Toms River, New Jersey.
-Founded in 1989, 1st Constitution provides deposit and loan banking services to corporations, individuals, partnerships and other community organizations throughout the central, coastal, and northeastern areas of New Jersey.
+Founded in 1989, 1st Constitution provides deposit and loan banking products and services to corporations, individuals, partnerships and other community organizations throughout the central, coastal, and northeastern areas of New Jersey.
 As of September 30, 2021, 1st Constitution had consolidated total assets, total loans, total deposits and total shareholders’ equity of $1.91 billion, $1.20 billion, $1.64 billion and $199.9 million, respectively.
 1st Constitution is proud to be recognized by Newsweek Magazine as the “Best Small Bank in New Jersey!”

 Cautionary Statements Regarding Forward-Looking Information